Amanda Lipp runs Lipp Studios, a small filmmaking company that specializes in short documentaries about mental health recovery.

-Creative CollaborationAmanda believes that the journey of making a film, and the strategy of sharing the film, is just as important as the film itself.
-This requires building relationships and a culture of partnership behind the scenes.
-On every film, Amanda works closely with the client, interviewees, and relevant organizations to leverage meaningful opportunities to maximize impact.
+Creative CollaborationAmanda believes that the journey creating a film is as important as the film itself.
+This requires building trust, relationships and a culture of partnership throughout the production process.
+On every film, Amanda works closely with the client, interviewees, and relevant organizations to leverage meaningful opportunities for impact.

 Production steps include:

-- Initial client call: understand vision, goals, audience, scope, budget
+- Kick-off: discuss vision, goals, audience, scope of work, budget

-- Post-production: media management, editing, color grading, review rounds, client approval
+- Post-production: media management, editing, color grading, sound design, review & approval rounds

-- Promotion: market films as determined to reach goals & audience (social, websites, festivals)
+- Promotion: promote films across platforms & parters to reach goals & audiences

 - The extent that individuals are absorbed into a story (identification)